 This article is meant to explain each of the different Code Editors within the Convert app and remove any confusion about them.
-After reading this, you will be able to differentiate between them and be able to decide where your code should go, to be able to show the changes on your experiment or personalization as you desire.
+After reading this, you will be able to differentiate between them and be able to decide where your code should go, to be able to show the changes on your experience as you desire.

 There are 5 different editors in the Convert App that we will describe next.

 Here's how to style an element on your site with CSS and apply the changes on the experience level:

 You can also apply CSS changes on the variation level.

 This editor is to insert plain CSS that will be appended to the web page when the visitor is assigned that specific variation.

 CSS is more persistent than changes included in the other editors, as CSS rules are permanent, and are not a victim of race conditions.